Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: Conclusion

 \section{Conclusion}

 In this work, we have developed a $\mathbb{Z}_2$ gauge-invariant framework for computing thermal expectation values by introducing Mutually Unbiased Physical Bases (MUPB) in the QMETTS algorithm.
-Projective measurements within the MUPB enable us to ensure that the system never collapses into gauge-violating states while reducing the auto-correlation of the Markov chain.
+Projective measurements within the MUPB enable us to ensure that the system never collapses into gauge-violating states while ensuring ergodicity and reducing autocorrelations.
 By leveraging the mathematical equivalence between $\mathbb{Z}_2$ lattice gauge theory (LGT) and the stabilizer formalism, we have identified an efficient construction for MUPBs using shallow circuits.
 This construction is applicable across arbitrary dimensions and boundary conditions.
-Furthermore, we propose the single-shot approach for the estimation of expectation values, demonstrating that this strategy not only reproduces the exact expectation values but also reduces the variance of the estimators.
-To validate our methodology, we applied this approach to $(1+1)$-dimensional $\mathbb{Z}_2$ LGT, numerically demonstrating that it accurately reproduces thermal properties across a wide range of temperatures and chemical potentials without suffering from sign problems.
+Furthermore, we analyzed the single-shot strategy for expectation-value estimation and showed that, under a fixed total number of circuit executions, it provides a robust near-optimal choice: its variance is at most a factor of two above the optimum, while requiring no prior knowledge of the relevant variances or autocorrelation times.
+To validate our methodology, we applied this approach to $(1+1)$-dimensional $\mathbb{Z}_2$ LGT, numerically demonstrating that it accurately reproduces thermal properties across a wide range of temperatures and chemical potentials in this finite-size benchmark.

-Our stabilizer-based construction suggests a straightforward extension to $\mathbb{Z}_d$, where $d$ is a prime number, lattice gauge theories as $d$-dimensional qudit systems share an analogous stabilizer structure~\cite{deBeaudrap:2011epx}.
+Our stabilizer-based construction also suggests a straightforward extension to $\mathbb{Z}_d$, where $d$ is a prime number, lattice gauge theories since $d$-dimensional qudit systems share an analogous stabilizer structure~\cite{Gottesman:1998se, Gheorghiu:2011awf}.
 On the other hand, extending this framework to continuous or non-Abelian gauge groups remains a non-trivial challenge.
 For such groups, the existence and construction of MUPB that respect the relevant gauge constraints are not yet established.
 Addressing these complexities and exploring the applicability of our MUPB framework to these gauge theories will be the focus of future research.

-It should be noted that the efficiency of the overall algorithm depends on the performance of the imaginary-time evolution (ITE) scheme.
-While the QITE method proposed by Motta et al. has been experimentally demonstrated in several setups and is suitable for near-term devices, its current implementation may face scalability challenges as the system size increases.
-To enhance scalability, alternative approaches that circumvent the need for full tomography, such as Probabilistic Imaginary Time Evolution (PITE)~\cite{Kosugi:2021kgg, Nishi:2020ceu} or Adiabatic Quantum Imaginary Time Evolution (A-QITE)~\cite{Hejazi:2023fiq}, present promising avenues for future integration.